 Studying how the endogeneity of effort choices shapes merit judgments requires a setting where choices are central to merit and merit judgments can be measured in an incentivized way.
-And it requires experimental conditions that exogenously vary the situational influence of external circumstances on choices.
+And it requires experimental conditions that exogenously vary circumstances' effect on choices.
 Below, I describe how I tailor the experimental design to meet both requirements.

-3.1 Setting: Redistribution task
+3.1 Setting: Merit judgments

-I create an experimentally controlled situation of inequality between workers and observe how study participants (spectators) redistribute money between the workers, conditional on workers' effort choices.
-Spectators decide what each worker deserves and thereby judge which merit originates from the workers' choices.
-The set-up is in line with the framework sketched in Section 2.
+I create an experimentally controlled situation of inequality between workers (referred to as "he") and observe how study participants (spectators, referred to as "she") redistribute money between the workers, conditional on workers' effort choices.
+Spectators decide which reward each worker deserves and thereby judge which merit originates from the workers' choices.

 Workers I hire US workers on Amazon's online labor market Mechanical Turk for a crowd-working job in which they collect email address data for another research project.
 In each task, a worker is given the name of a person, searches for the person's website, identifies their email address, and enters it in a data collection form.
 Typically, it takes about two minutes to complete one task.
-The crowd-working job requires no special qualification but demands effort and concentration, ensuring that hard work determines success rather than skill.
-Each worker k earns a piece-rate π_k and can freely choose how many tasks E_k to complete.
+The crowd-working job requires no special qualification but demands effort and time, ensuring that hard work determines success rather than skill.
+Each worker k earns a piece-rate $\pi_k$ (his returns to effort) and can freely choose how many tasks $E_k$ to complete.
 Workers know that a lottery determines their piece-rate, which can either be high (\$0.50) or low (\$0.10).
-A worker's initial payment is $\pi_k E_k$.
+A worker's initial payment is $\pi_k E_k$ .
 Workers know that someone else might influence their payment, but they neither know when, why, nor how this happens, nor who is involved in this process.
-This guarantees that workers cannot distort their effort decisions in anticipation of a later redistribution stage.
-Each worker additionally receives a fixed remuneration of \$1.
-The full instructions for the workers are available online (https://osf.io/xj7vc/).